developement0262/Easy-Videos/README.md

 # Easy-Videos
-This plugin is used to fetch youtube video and import into post
+Fetch youtube videos and import them into post